anvetsu/reo/docs/tut.md

 <a name="lists"></a>
 ## Vectors and Lists

-Motto can also operate on vectors of values, delimited by opening and closing square brackets.
+Reo can also operate on vectors of values, delimited by opening and closing square brackets.
 Vectors support access to items by index in log32N hops.

 Assume that we have to find the total price of not one by five products.
 The prices and corresponding